 With a high-quality front panel, enhanced USB cable and connector also provide greater durability, and the gold-plated interface guarantees stable data transmitting.
 To top it all off, it’s plug and play, so no drivers or software are required.

 8. BlackWidow Lite Tenkeyless

-If you don’t really need a numpad and are looking for a quiet mechanical keyboard, the BlackWidow Lite Tenkeyless mechanical keyboard could be the best option for you.
-It comes with the good build quality, good switches, and has individually backlit keys so you can use it even when it’s dark.
+If you don’t really need a Numpad and are looking for a quiet mechanical keyboard, the BlackWidow Lite Tenkeyless mechanical keyboard could be the best option for you.
+It comes with good build quality, good switches, and has individually backlit keys so you can use it even when it’s dark.

 The switches.
 The BlackWidow Lite comes with Razer Orange switch technology, which even though isn’t Cherry MX, still works very well.
 You get tactile feedback with a quieter click making this keyboard versatile for all environments including gaming as well the office.
 It also has O ring sound dampeners which reduce key noise, travel distance, and typing fatigue.

 Moreover, the keys of this keyboard are also fully programmable with Razer Hypershift.
 Meaning all keys can be remapped to execute complex key bind.
 It is rated for 80 million clicks with a 2-year manufacturer warranty and has a detachable USB cable.

 - Razer Orange switch technology